-Please submit, with the manuscript, the names, addresses and e-mail addresses of two potential referees.
+With the manuscript, please submit the names, ORCID, addresses and e-mail addresses of two potential referees.
 Note that the editor retains the sole right to decide whether or not the suggested reviewers are used.

 The first page should include the titles in Turkish and English, the category of the manuscript names of the institutions, name, address, telephone, fax number and mail address of the corresponding author.

 Following the abstract sections of the scientific articles in Turkish and English, at least 3 key words should be given in the appropriate language in that format of Index Medicus "Medical Subject Headings" .
 Key words in Turkish should be the exact translation of MESH terms and chosen among ‘’Turkey Scientific Terms’’, for that reason, the authors should use http://www.bilimterimleri.com and http://www.nim.nih.gov/mesh/mbrowser.html.

 All articles should contain abstracts containing titles in Turkish and English.
 Word count should not exceed 400 (250 for case reports) and the number of key words should be between 3-6.

 Abstracts should not exceed 400 words and should be structured as follows: Abstracts should be structured as follows:

 The main text should not exceed 3000 words, excluding the abstract, references, tables, and figure legends.
 There should be a maximum of 30 references.

 · Titles and abstracts in Turkish and English,

 · Key words in Turkish and English,